 PAN’s work spans a variety of issues from Medicare therapy to research funding to access to telehealth.
 Learn more about our work.

-PAN’s work happens in three main areas: advancing public policy, educating the public, and leading and collaborating.
-PAN is a nonpartisan, nonprofit 501(c)(3) organization and contributions are tax-deductible.
+PAN is a nonpartisan, nonprofit 501(c)(3) organization and relies on your generous donations to do our important work.
+All contributions are tax-deductible.
 (Tax ID: 94-3172675)

 PAN was founded in 1991 by Joan Samuelson who, when diagnosed with Parkinson’s in 1987, realized the disease was not receiving enough funding or attention from the Federal government.
 Joan left the practice of law and put her hard work and creativity into building PAN so that there would be an organization to educate those with Parkinson’s how to advocate for themselves.

 PAN relies on your generous donations to do our important work.
 Please consider a gift today.Donate Now